salvatorebattiato/player-api/getPlaylistTracks.md

 ## Description

 Get an array with all available tracks to play in the selected playlist.
-The plid should be the same as received after the getPlaylists request.
+The plid should be sent as received after the getPlaylists request.

 ***
 ## Parameters